 Frequently Asked Questions (FAQ)

-Montgomery County offers a comprehensive benefits package that includes health insurance and prescription plans, vision and dental coverage, flexible spending, life insurance, deferred compensation, paid holidays and more.
+Montgomery County offers a comprehensive benefits package that includes health insurance and prescription plans, vision and dental coverage, flexible spending, life insurance, deferred compensation, paid holidays, 288 hours of paid parental leave, and more.
 If selected for hire, employees and their dependents are covered on the first day of employment.

+Yes.
 Montgomery County offers a 20-year retirement plan with no age requirement.
-This allows employees to retire after 20 years of service, regardless of age.
+Deferred compensation is available through both traditional and Roth IRA contribution options.
+This plan allows employees to retire after 20 years of service, regardless of age.

-Yes, Montgomery County Fire & Rescue Service offers numerous opportunities for promotion and career advancement, as well as specialty team assignments.
+Yes, Montgomery County Fire & Rescue Service provides numerous opportunities for promotion, career advancement, and assignment to specialty teams.
+These assignments include Swift Water, TRT, MD Task Force, FEI, and Hazmat.

 Candidates must have a valid non-provisional driver’s license by the date specified in the job announcement.